pku-minic/MiniVM/src/vm/README.md

 func externalFunc(vm_instance: MiniVM): Boolean
 ```

-Therefore, external functions can access the current memory pool and all static registers in MiniVM.
+Therefore, external functions can access the current environment and all static registers in MiniVM.

 If any error occurs during the external function call, the function should return `False`, otherwise it should return `True`.